 Wind speeds are modified by the treatment of roughness lengths (see Section 4.7) and because terrain data is included in the modelling, the raw GFS wind speeds and directions will be modified.
-The terrain and roughness length modified wind rose for the site of the proposed poultry house is shown in Figure 2b; it should be noted that elsewhere in the modelling domain the modified wind roses may differ, reflecting the local flow in that part of the domain.
-The resolution of the wind field in terrain runs is 100 m.
+The terrain and roughness length modified wind rose for the site of the proposed poultry houses is shown in Figure 2b; it should be noted that elsewhere in the modelling domain the modified wind roses may differ, reflecting the local flow in that part of the domain.
+The resolution of the wind field in terrain runs in the preliminary modelling is approximately 150 m and in the detailed modelling is 100 m.
 Please also note that FLOWSTAR is used to obtain a local flow field, not to explicitly model dispersion in complex terrain as defined in the ADMS User Guide; therefore, the ADMS default value for minimum turbulence length has been amended.

 Figure 2a.
 The wind rose.
-Raw GFS derived data, for 51.890 N, 4.634 W, 2016 - 2019
+Raw GFS derived data, for 52.723 N, 3.125 W, 2017-2020

 Figure 2b.
 The wind rose.
-FLOWSTAR modified GFS derived data for NGR 218800, 224600, 2016-2019
+FLOWSTAR modified GFS derived data for NGR 324100, 314500, 2016-2019